jbwexler/neurovault_puppet/doc/TROUBLESHOOTING.md

 #### Delete (errored) machines
 When the `vagrant up` doesn't work, before you try again, you need to do the following:

- - Clear the errored mounts (see below)
- - Stop the machine and destroy it
+Clear the errored mounts (see below), and stop the machine and destroy it

       vagrant suspend
       vagrant destroy

- - Delete any temporary files
+Delete any temporary files

       sudo rm -rf .vagrant/